 Looking for a cute, edible, non-candy, mass-producible Valentine idea?
-Try this!

 When our homeschool co-op of about 30 kids decided to do a valentine exchange, I knew we wanted to do something original.